HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 What this ACTUALY means:

-Example: January 2024 polar vortex—we had 200+ emergencys per day.
-Folks in Jefferson Park, Irving Park, and North Center who were on the plan got callbacks first.
+Example: January 2024 polar vortex—we had 200+ emergencies per day.
+Folks in Jefferson Park, Irving Park, and North Center who we're on the plan got callbacks first.
 Everyone else had to wait.

 If we find something during your tune-up:

-You get 15% off parts (not labor—were honest about that).
-Example: Igniter replacement normaly costs $225 for parts = $191 with plan discount.
+You get 15% off parts (not labor—we're honest about that).
+Example: Igniter replacement normaly costs $ for parts = $ with plan discount.

 The Math:

-Cost: $179/year for both tune-ups (normaly $89 × 2 = $178, so we give you a $1 discount—were honest, its barely a deal).
+Cost: We confirm current annual plan pricing before enrollment.
 The real value is priority scheduling.
-When your furnace dies during a polar vortex like it happend to folks in Rogers Park and West Ridge last January, thats worth way more then $1.
+When your furnace dies during a polar vortex like it happend to folks in Rogers Park and West Ridge last January, that's worth way more than $.

 You get: The same tune-ups